How do mindfulness and self-love work together?

 However, mindfulness is key in self-compassion.

-So let’s understand what mindfulness is first because it’s also a word that could have different meanings to different people.
+So let’s understand what mindfulness is and isn’t first because it’s also a word that could have different meanings to different people.

 For me, mindfulness simply means focusing on the present moment without judging it as good or bad.
 It’s also about being aware of and paying attention to your thoughts, emotions, and bodily sensations.